Ghost came across this interesting figure on Cell Science and would like to take this opportunity to talk about tumor microenvironment.

 Tumor microenvironment is dynamic battlefield between tumor and immune system.
 This long-lasting battle, widely known as tumorigenesis, usually takes three main stages to achieve tumorigenesis.

-Immunosurveillance: The phase when immune system overwhelms tumor cells. multiple effector cells, such as T-cells, NK and certain types of macrophage are recruited and activated to fullfill their role of killing tumor cells
+Immunosurveillance: The phase when immune system overwhelms tumor cells. multiple effector cells, such as T-cells, NK and certain types of macrophage are recruited and activated to fulfill their role of killing tumor cells

 Equilibrium: A proportion of tumor cells can't stand the immune attack and die while a small proportion of them continue evolving through genetic changes and keep fighting the immune system.